mailchimp/mc-woocommerce/README.txt

 If you are unable to sync or connect with Mailchimp, you can open a ticket on our [Github plugin page](https://github.com/mailchimp/mc-woocommerce/issues).
 Please provide the version of the plugin and PHP you're using, any fatal errors in the WooCommerce logs (WooCommerce -> Status -> Logs) you're seeing, along with relevant information to the problem you're experiencing.

 == Changelog ==
-= 5.7 =
-* Fixes error when order is not created yet and removes unused function.
-* Fixes Fatal Error scheduled subscription payment processing
-* Fixes PHP warnings throwing Undefined array key "SERVER_NAME"
-* Fixes Mailchimp backorders status issues
-* Add better support for current PHP versions
-* Fixes sync-status-icon positioning issue in plugins dashboard
-* Bumps node-forge from 1.3.1 to 1.3.2 in /blocks
-* Bumps to js-yaml in /blocks
-* Bumps to playwright and @playwright/test in /blocks
-* Bumps to tar-fs from 3.0.9 to 3.1.1 in /blocks

 = 6.0 =
 * Adds WooCommerce Order Fulfillments tracking
 * Adds SMS phone number field with consent for checkout